 Let’s say George has Medicare and no gap coverage.
-Well, one day, George experiences a heart attack and takes an ambulance to the hospital.
-George is the hospital for seven days.
+Well, one day, George experiences a heart attack and takes an ambulance to the hospital; he’s there for seven days.

 George needs to see a cardiologist.
 Then after lab work, George learns he needs to have a stent placed inside his artery.

-Well, George has already racked up healthcare costs.
+Well, he has already racked up healthcare costs.
 Let’s take a look at his expenses so far.

 Part B covers ambulance services.
 So, he’ll need to pay the $198 deductible for the ambulance plus 20% of the remaining costs.

 Hospital admission requires Part A deductible; also, this deductible is $1,420 for 2020.
 After this deductible, George is responsible for 20% of the remaining costs, including all Part A and B services.